The Beijen/Beyen Family Site

 In 1916 and 1919, Dirk Jan Beijen was referred to as a warehouse clerk in the birth certificates of his children.
 When he witnessed his mother's second wedding in 1923, he was called a shop manager.
 He was probably already working at the fashion department store Maison de Bonneterie in Amsterdam.

 The Bonneterie was an extremely luxurious store owned by the Jewish Cohen family.
 The business started in 1889 on the Kalverstraat and was expanded in 1909 with a new, much larger wing on the Rokin.
 Hundreds of staff were employed.
-Below, on the left, the shop on the Rokin in 1912 and on the right, the gowns department on the first floor in the 1930s (image: storestories.com).
+Below a photo of the shop on the Rokin in 1912.

 Dirk Jan Beijen rose to become chief buyer and caretaker at the Bonneterie.
 He and his family lived next to the department store in the house 150 Rokin.
 Beijen was one of the few non-Jewish executives in the company.